Kerewan Dumbonokono Water Project – The Gambia

 Monitoring and Maintenance

 Sustainability is a major focus of this project.
-The water committee will implement collection, recording, and documentation of the funds and ensure care of the improvements.
+The water committee will implement collection, recording, and documentation of the funds and ensure the care of the improvements.

 Every user will pay a monthly amount to be used for maintenance and repairs.